Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

 In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management and supply chain management.
-You will also undertake a research project in some aspect of business management.
+You will also undertake a research project in some aspect of chemistry.

 Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course from the outset and will ensure that you are equipped with the ICT, presentation, team-working and problem-solving skills, which are seen as crucial by employers

 BSc or MSci?
 The first two years of this BSc course are interchangeable with, and identical to, our Chemistry with Business Management MSci programme (F1N2), which means you can delay your final choice of degree (MSci or BSc) until the end of Year 2.
 MSci study is dependent upon performance: you will need a 60% mark in Year 2 in order to remain on the MSci programme.

 Chemists at Birmingham adopt a broad, multi-disciplinary outlook to their subject, which is vital if we are to solve the problems of the 21st Century in healthcare, medicine, sustainability and the environment.
 Birmingham has a leading research rating and is committed to excellence in teaching: your lecturers are not only experts in their fields but also passionate about their subject and committed to inspiring you!